xiangyuT/raylight/README.md

   But this will hurt performance, it is like a sanity check if the Raylight can work, but there is so much performance left on the table.
 - **Windows** is in partial testing, switch to `dev` branch to test it.
 And scroll down below for more information
-- Non-DiT models are not supported (SDXL, SD1.5).
 - Example WF just open from your comfyui menu and browse templates
 - **GPU Topology** is very important, not all PCIe in your motherboard is equal.
 - VRAM leakage, when using [Ring > 1 instead of Ulysses](https://github.com/feifeibear/long-context-attention/issues/112).